-Everyone wants plants with non-stop color from thaw to frost in their garden.
-While there are many long blooming perennials, the trick is the succession of color from season to season and from shade to sun.
+Everyone wants plants that will bloom with non-stop color from spring to frost in their garden.
+While there are many long blooming perennials, the trick is to create a succession of color from season to season and from sun to shade.

 Flowering shade perennials are a spring showcase, enjoying the cooler temperatures to strut their stuff.
 Flowers such as hellebores, columbine, violas and bleeding heart will bloom for weeks in the early, cooler season.

-These are some of my favorites, several of which are past Perennial Plant of the Year™ winners.
+Here are our top 10 perennials for sunny landscapes, several of which are past Perennial Plant of the Year™ winners.

 #1.
 Becky Shasta Daisy: Pure white petals with yellow center, a must have for the cutting garden.
 (2003 winner)